megazear7/htl-compiler/README.md

 #### Custom Resource Resolvers

-The second parameter is the resource resolver.
+The second parameter to the compiler is the resource resolver.
 If you provide a JSON object (with no constructor) a static resource resolver will be used.
-That is resource paths will simply resole to the data at the specified location in the provided json structure.
+That means that resource paths will simply resolve to the data at the specified location in the provided json structure.
 For example if you provide the below json as the second parameter:

 ```json
 {